Rural Utilities Service, Department of Agriculture.

 Administrator means the RUS Administrator, or the Administrator's designee.

-Award means a grant made under this RFP.
+Award means a grant, loan, or loan/grant combination made under this FOA.

 CALEA means the Communications Assistance for Law Enforcement Act, 47 U.S.C.
 1001 et seq.